hantsy/symfony-rest-sample/docs/api/design.md

 According to these clear rules, when exploring the existing popular APIs in the internet, you will find a lot of public APIs only archive Level 0 or Level 1, in fact they are not *REST* ready,  although the author names  it *REST API* in their documentation.

-[Github API](https://docs.github.com/en/rest) is an excellent REST design example.

 When building RESTful APIs, make sure the design solution archives RMM Level 2, else we may can not call it  *REST*.
-If you can take RMM Level 3 into consideration, it is a great addition
+If you can take RMM Level 3 into consideration, it is a great addition.

+## Design RESTful API

-If you are new to REST, consider reading Roy's article firstly, and do not miss Martin's explanation of RMM.
+If you are new to REST, consider reading [Roy's article](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) firstly, and do not miss [Martin's explanation of RMM](https://martinfowler.com/articles/richardsonMaturityModel.html).
 To learn these resource in a central place, I suggest the [REST API Tutorial ](https://restfulapi.net/) website which explains REST and RMM with detailed examples.

-## RESTful API Summary
+[Github API](https://docs.github.com/en/rest) is an excellent REST design example, you can consider Github API as the *Best Practice*,  when designing REST API, use it as a reference.

-Follow the RMM rule, we summarize the RESTful APIs of a blog system into a table list.
+Follow the REST convention and the requirements of RMM Level 2, we summarize the RESTful APIs of a blog system into a table list.
 This list covers all APIs we have designed and implemented in the previous sections.

 | URI      | Http Method | Request                                         | Response                    | Description       |
 | ----------- | ----------- | ----------------------------------------------- | --------------------------- | ----------------- |